apjanke/dotfiles/README.md

   - `sudo ./setup-osx-system`
   - `./setup-osx-user`

+### Checking the code

+There are two checks, both runnable from the repo root and both exiting non-zero on any problem, so they work in CI:

+- `./dotfiles/tests/run-tests` – exercises `install-dotfiles` against a throwaway `$HOME`, so it never touches your real one.
+- `tools/lint` – static-checks the shell scripts: shellcheck for bash/sh, and `zsh -n` for zsh, since shellcheck has no zsh dialect.

 ### Using in Dropbox - not recommended

 I used to keep my "local" clone of this repo in my Dropbox cloud drive, but that didn't work great and I don't do it any more or recommend that others do it.
 Now I just keep it in a regular repo clone directory outside Dropbox or any other cloud drive.